 Filling out the online form is definitely the easiest way to get prequalified for a Citi card — but it’s not the only one.
 You can also receive a prequalified Citi offer by snail mail.

-If you live near a Citi branch, you can also go in and ask for any offers in person.
+If you live near a Citibank branch, you can also go in and ask for any offers in person.
 In some cases, Citi has been known to offer increased sign-up bonuses or other introductory offers when you apply this way.

 Top Citi cards for prequalified offers